kasimirjs/kasi-embed/README.md

 For the complete example, see [Modal Example](/examples/modal.ts).

+For Bootstrap modals and elements see [KasimirJS KIT Bootstrap](https://github.com/kasimirjs/kasimirjs-kit-bootstrap).

 ### Templating Example

 Shows how to define a custom element with a template: